 - Beginning early with a tutor means that there is time to change tutors if that is necessary.
 All tutors are not alike.
 If the match-up isn’t right, there is time to make changes before crunch time occurs.

-- Beginning early means that your student and his tutor will have time to get to know one another.
+- Beginning early means that your student and their tutor will have time to get to know one another.
 They will have time to establish the rapport that can make a difference in how they work together.
-The more that the tutor works with your student, the more he will get to know her strengths, weaknesses, and learning styles.
+The more that the tutor works with your student, the more they will get to know your student’s strengths, weaknesses, and learning style.
 This means that the tutor will know best what areas need to be addressed and what style of approach will work best.

 - Early work will mean that early homework assignments will be done correctly.
 This translates to a higher grade average and less jeopardy occurring later in the semester.
 It lowers the stakes for one major event such as a midterm or final exam.

 - A tutor will hold your student accountable for completing work.
 This will help your student with time management skills and will also mean that your student may simply be spending more time with the material than they would otherwise.

 - Your student will learn early some of the important study techniques of successful students.
 The tutor serves as an important role model as your student learns how to “do college” successfully.